LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/ExternalKnowledgeBases/mapping-content-metadata.md

     <br>
 4. Click **Validate Spec**.

-    This step verifies that the spec uses well-formed JSON and that the spec and sample input meet all LivePerson requirements.
+    This verifies that the spec uses well-formed JSON and that the spec and sample input meet all LivePerson requirements.
 For example, if you've omitted a mandatory field, you'll see an error.
 If you've included a field that's not supported, you'll see a warning.

     This step also populates the third, read-only **Review Output** panel.
 This panel illustrates the output when the sample input JSON is transformed using the spec.
 Behind the scenes, the output is JSON too.
 However, it's presented in a friendlier, record format, so it's faster and easier to evaluate whether the spec is working as you expect.